creeperDoesRedstone/XSharp/README.md

 value1 != value2 // Not equal to
 value1 > value2  // Greater than
 value1 >= value2 // Greater than or equal to

+#value           // Absolute value
+$value           // Sign of value (-1 if negative, 0 if zero, 1 if positive)
 ```

 ### `Data types`